smallbatch-apps/earnsmart-frontend/README.md

+> ⚠️ **WARNING:** This repository is currently under active development and not ready for public use.
+It has been pushed for code management purposes only.
+If you want to look at the code that's fine, but please don't use it.

-Earn Smart Frontend
+# Earn Smart Frontend

-Application is written in NextJS to connect to a Golang backend located here.
+Application is written in NextJS to connect to a Golang backend located [here](https://github.com/smallbatch-apps/earnsmart-api).

 The intent is to provide a trading and investment solution for CryptoCurrency assets on a variety of chains and protocols.
 The goal is a “blank slate”, largely devoid of pre-defined complex business rules or third party providers.
+This could later be extended with additional features and providers to serve as a platform for a wide variety of financial services.

 ## Installation and Setup

-Installation is standard for any node application.
+Installation is standard for any Node application.

 ```
 git clone